semaphoreci/docs/docs/essentials/using-private-dependencies.md

 Next, connect the SSH key to the project or user.
 Github [Deploy Keys][] are the easiest way to grant access to a single project.

-Another solution is to
-create a dedicated "ci" user, grant the "ci" user access to the relevant projects, and add the key to the user.
-Regardless of what you use, paste in the contents of `id_rsa.semaphoreci.pub` into relevant SSH key configuration on GitHub.
+If you need to fetch gems from multiple repositories follow these steps:

+- Create a [machine user][machine-user] with access to the repositories.
+- Create a new SSH key pair for the purpose of automation.
+- Add the private SSH key to the project as a secret.
+- Add the public SSH key to the user settings for the machine user.

 ### Create the secret